36 Examples of Strong Thesis Statement | 4 Steps Guide

 An expository thesis outlines factual information on a particular subject/topic or process.
 It highlights existing evidence of the information available without necessarily bringing forth a strong opinion or claim.

-Therefore, an expository thesis statement lets the reader know the essay’s purpose, the topic at hand, and key points to be discussed in detail in the essay.
-A general approach that can be used to assist with writing a thesis statement is using the starting phrase as in this example; “In this essay/thesis, I will teach my readers……
+Therefore, an expository statement lets the reader know the essay’s purpose, the topic at hand, and key points to be discussed in detail in the essay.
+A general approach that can be used to assist with writing a statement is using the starting phrase as in this example; “In this essay/thesis, I will teach my readers……

 The key components of a healthy lifestyle for athletes are regular exercise, a nutritious diet, discipline, and adequate sleep.